phpseclib/phpseclib/rector/rules/README.md

 Rector works with `rector.php` config file.
 This is located at the project root and this is where you define the project path and rules to be implemented.

+Both configured and custom rule are used here.
+Configured rules are directly added to the `rector.php` file and custom rules are added to the `rules` folder.

 This is current file structure for rector rules and tests:

 ```